 Diagnodent Laser Cavity Detection

-Dr. Petkevis uses a powerful laser cavity-detection system called Diagnodent for early detection and diagnosis of tooth decay.
-This laser technology used by Diagnodent makes it easier to find decay hidden in cracks and crevices of teeth.
-Early intervention of tooth cavities means less pain, decreased risk of tooth damage, and less hassle for you down the road.
+Dr. Petkevis uses a powerful laser cavity-detection system called Diagnodent to detect and diagnose tooth decay early.
+This laser technology makes it easier to find decay hidden in cracks and crevices of teeth.
+Early intervention in tooth cavities means less pain, decreased risk of tooth damage, and less hassle down the road.

 Treatment For Tooth Cavities in Chester Springs, PA

-If you do have a tooth cavity or if your teeth are showing signs of decay, contact us today.
-Dr. Petkevis provides a number of general dentistry treatments to provide stability and protection to affected teeth.
-Tooth-colored dental fillings are often used to treat teeth with early stages of tooth decay.
+If you have a tooth cavity or if your teeth are showing signs of decay, contact us today.
+Dr. Petkevis provides a number of general dentistry treatments to stabilize and protect affected teeth.
+Tooth-colored dental fillings are often used to treat teeth in the early stages of tooth decay.

 Dental fillings can be placed in a single visit.
 They can last a lifetime with routine dental care.
 Other treatment options may include inlays, onlays, and dental crowns.
 For patients with advanced symptoms of tooth decay, a root canal may be required to bring the tooth to proper health.
 Although, you may not need a root canal if you visit your dentist as soon as you experience tooth pain.